dmoulton/astroquiz/README.md

 Its a very simple quiz.
 You choose which constellation a star is associated with, and then find out if you are right.

+You can use this app by visiting http://astroquiz.herokuapp.com

 David